WHY WE ARE HERE

 It was the exact monthly payment she wanted to pay.
 I knew this because I had already asked her.
 Never tell a car salesman what you want to pay unless you have done your research.
 Linda had not done her research.
 I was the first dealership she stopped at.

 True, she looked online and knew what she wanted but if you have shopped online you know it takes a PhD to decipher the true cost of these new vehicles.
-All the different numbers make it so only seasoned car salesman even know.
+The many different numbers make it so only seasoned car salesman know.

 Linda did as much research as she could but the deck was stacked against her.